 When the pelvis is rotated, the hip socket, which is on the illium, moves up or down relatively.
 This affects the entire leg.
 When one illium rotates backwards, it makes the leg longer and the other leg shorter.
 This is called a functional leg length discrepancy.
 There there is actual difference in the length of the leg bone, it is called anatomical leg length discrepancy.
 This causes a problem for the body because it wants to stand level.
 The side that longer will pronate while the side that is shorter will supinate.
 The prolong pronation will stretch the tibialis posterior tendon.

 Placing the book under my foot, makes my leg functionally longer.
-My right foot is
+My right foot is pronated and the heel is angled away. |

 Running Form

-the foot increases stress to the Tibialis
+Landing excessively on the outside of the foot increases stress to the Tibialis Posterior tendon. |

-the stress to the Tibialis Posterior tendon.
+Landing equally across the foot decreases the stress to the Tibialis Posterior tendon. |

 Normal running form is to strike the ground on the outside of the foot, then roll to the inside.
 This is called pronation.
 However, some runners strike the ground too far on the outside portion of the foot.This places a lot of stress on the tibialis posterior tendon whose role is to slow down pronation.
 The more the foot strikes on the outside, the tibialis posterior has to work more to control the motion.